QR4.5.9 Testing The Theory

 4. BarrenThe medieval standard model couldn’t produce anything new, like Kepler’s laws, and the modern standard model is the same, so it can’t deduce that matter evolved from light.

-5. Ridiculously complexMedieval astronomers tweaked their model until it became absurdly complex, just as today, the equations of string theory fill pages, even books.
+5. Absurdly complexMedieval astronomers tweaked their model until it became absurdly complex, just as today, the equations of string theory fill pages, even books.

 6. Normative.
 The medieval standard model was the norm of its day, so any criticism of it was seen as an attack on tradition, just as now, any critique of today’s standard model is seen as an attack on physics itself (Smolin, 2006).

 7. Invalid.
-Just as we now know that the planets and stars don’t move in circles around the earth, we may in the future accept that virtual particles are unnecessary agents that probably don’t exist.
+We now know that the planets and stars don’t move in circles around the earth, and it may also be true that virtual particles are unnecessary agents that don’t exist.

 When the medieval church pressured Galileo to recant, they didn’t ask him to deny that the earth went around the sun.
-They just asked him to call it a mathematical fiction, not a reality description.
-Today, physicists call quantum waves mathematical fictions without a church to make them, but that doesn’t make it true.
-What if quantum waves really exist, just as the earth really does go around the sun?
+They only asked him to call it a mathematical fiction not a reality description.
+Today, physicists call quantum theory a mathematical fiction of their own accord but what if quantum waves really exist, just as the earth really does go around the sun?

 The scientific method has three steps: first it describes patterns, then it finds correlations, and finally it attributes causes (Rosenthal & Rosnow, 1991).
-The standard model is then a descriptive model that didn’t become a causal theory because physicists called quantum theory a fantasy.
-Ironically, Everett then fantasized about many worlds (Everett, 1957), and Witten built a mathematical castle in the air called M-theory, neither of which led anywhere.
-The standard model may then be a scientific dead end in the history of science, just as the last standard model was.
+The standard model is then a descriptive model that didn’t become a causal theory because physicists rejected quantum causes.
+Ironically, Everett then fantasized about many worlds (Everett, 1957), and Witten built his mathematical castle in the air M-theory, neither of which led anywhere.
+The current standard model is then a dead end in the history of science, just as the last standard model was.

 Next